eyovvalupe/SaaSWatch/replit.md

   - Charts updated to use purple-based color palette

 ### October 16, 2025 - Company Branding
-- Added APPFUZE.AI company logo to the platform
+- Added Appfuze.ai company logo to the platform
   - Logo displays in sidebar header and main application header
   - Professional, modern design suitable for both dark and light modes
   - Generated using AI image generation with tech/SaaS aesthetic